patelmiteshn/patelmiteshn.github.io/index.md

 ## About Me
 <DIV align="justify">
-I am a Senior Research Scientist at FX Palo Alto Laboratory Inc. (FXPAL) with extensive experience in developing novel systems using machine learning / deep learning in the domain of indoor localization, user behavior modeling, activity recognition, sensor fusion, using variety of sensors such as RF sensors, RGB, RGB-D images, LiDAR as well as big user data harnessed through web.
+I am a Senior Research Scientist at FX Palo Alto Laboratory, Inc. (FXPAL) with extensive experience in developing novel systems using machine learning / deep learning in the domain of indoor localization, user behavior modeling, activity recognition, sensor fusion, using variety of sensors such as RF sensors, RGB, RGB-D images, LiDAR as well as big user data harnessed through web.
 Prior to joining FXPAL, I was a Research Scientist at Yahoo!
 Labs where I worked in the Ad Science team on user behavior modeling problem based on user-app interaction data logged on different Yahoo properties.
 I received my Ph.D. in Robotics from University of Technology Sydney in 2014 where I focused on modeling a wide spectrum of high-level user activities (also known as activities of daily living) using different probabilistic techniques.
 <br/><br/>
 <a href="cv/Mitesh_CV.pdf"> Detailed CV (pdf) </a>
 </DIV>